-The “Vieux Séminaire”, the oldest building in Montréal, was erected between 1684 and 1687, then extended 20 years later by the Messrs of Saint-Sulpice who ran the Notre-Dame parish and were “seigneurs” of the island of Montréal for nearly two centuries.
-This historical structure is a prime example of the institutional architecture in New France.
-Its clock, which dates back to 1701, could possibly be the oldest of its kind in North America.
-Building is not open to public.
+The seminary was erected between 1684 and 1687, then expanded some twenty years later by the Messrs of Saint-Sulpice who ran the Notre-Dame parish and were “seigneurs” of the island of Montréal for nearly two centuries.

 Designated a National Historic Site in 1981, it is a prime example of the institutional architecture in New France.
 The seminary is a large U-shaped building featuring well-preserved architectural elements and ornamentation.
 Its façade of rough-cut limestone showcases a neoclassical-style entrance gate with Ionic columns built in 1740.
 A clock dating back to 1701 is thought to be the oldest public clock in America.